sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_14_SummaryOfHelloWorldApplication/Q_14_SummaryOfHelloWorldApplication_Quiz.md

 **Description**

-a) It is not correct.
-CMD is the place from which we can start other programs.

-b) "python.exe" is the executable file on Windows systems for the Python interpreter.
+"python.exe" is the executable file on Windows systems for the Python interpreter.
 When you run "python.exe," you're essentially starting the Python interpreter, which then executes your Python code.

-c) It is not correct.

-d) All are not correct.

 ---
 ---